PTI ADVANCED HAND VS KNIFE: Part 1

 - Hammer grip back hand slash

-It should takes between 2 to 4 hours in a LEO class to teach this material depending on several factors (manly how much time the bosses give me).
+It should takes between 2 to 4 hours in a LEO class to teach this material depending on several factors (mainly how much time the bosses give me).

 At a martial arts seminar, I teach the counter drills to these attacks in a sequence based on knife grip.